Model selection in the space of Gaussian models invariant by symmetry: Simulations

 When we regard colorings as partitions of the set $V\cup E$ according to group orbit decomposition, the two colorings may be compared using the so-called adjusted Rand index (ARI, see \cite{Partit}), a similarity measure comparing partitions which takes values between $-1$ and $1$, where $1$ stands for perfect match and independent random labelings have score close to $0$.
 In the third column of Table \ref{tab:tabX}, we give the adjusted Rand index between the colorings generated by given cyclic subgroup and the true coloring.

 We see that groups which were most visited by the Markov chain have positive ARI and the true pattern was recovered in a quarter of cases.
 We stress that even though the colorings generated by $\left<(1, 2, 3, 4, 5, 6, 7, 8, 9,10)\right>$ and $\left< (1, 3, 5, 7, 9)(2, 4, 6, 8,10)\right>$ are very similar, the distance between these subgroups is $9$, that is, the Markov chain $(C_t)_t$ needs at least $9$ steps to get from one subgroup to the other.
+We performed similar simulations for $n=p=10$ and the results were only slightly worse: the true pattern was recovered in $18$ out of $100$ runs of the algorithm.

 This indicates that the Markov chain may encounter many local maxima and one should always tune the hyper parameters in order to have higher acceptance rate or to allow the Markov chain $(C_t)_t$ to make bigger steps.